Workshop for Architecture | Design

 This model of a practice inspires us to pursue design critically, insightfully, and imaginatively.
-It creates a framework for each project that responds to the unique opportunities of each context and client.
+It creates a framework that guides our work in ways that respond to the unique conditions of every context and the individuality of each client.
 Through this methodology, we arrive at strategic, clear, and mutually understood concepts and resolve each project to a high level of detail.

 As Seattle based architects, our architecture projects span the Pacific Northwest and Alaska.
 Although our practice does not have an office in Anchorage AK, we have completed many projects in Alaska and have a strong base in this community as Alaskan architects.

 As the director of Workshop AD, Steve Bull guides the design and development of all projects.
 Under his leadership, the workshop has completed projects throughout the Pacific Northwest, Alaska, and the Intermountain West.
 Working within a dramatic range of urban and rural conditions, climate, and building uses, each project responds to the unique opportunities presented by context and client.
 Through a critical analysis of the physical, ecological, cultural, historical, and economic issues of the project, the resulting architecture presents a thoughtful synthesis of use, material, context, and form.